-In its February 19, 1997, biological opinion amendment, the USFWS determined that groundfish fishing activities by vessels less than or equal to 26 ft LOA, and groundfish fishing activities by vessels using pot gear, are not likely to adversely affect the short-tailed albatross and Steller's eider (USFWS 2003).
+In its 1997 biological opinion amendment, the USFWS determined that groundfish fishing activities by vessels less than or equal to 26 ft LOA, and groundfish fishing activities by vessels using pot gear are not likely to adversely affect the short-tailed albatross and Steller's eider (USFWS 2003).
 No change to that determination has been made in subsequent biological opinions (USFWS 2015).

-Only Northern fulmar, shearwaters, gulls, and various alcid species have been taken in this fishery.
+Surface feeders, such as albatrosses, fulmars, shearwaters, and gulls, are attracted to fishing vessels' offal discharge and bait on HAL gear.
+Nearshore foragers, such as cormorants, terns, guillemots, murrelets, and puffins, are less likely to interact with offshore groundfish and halibut fisheries.
+Mostly Northern fulmar, shearwaters, gulls, and various alcid species are taken by pot gear.
 It is most likely that the surface and near-surface foragers (procellarids and gulls) are actually "captured" in pots as a result of collisions with pots during bad weather, as reported by several fisheries observers.
-Although 2015 had the highest amount of bycatch since 2007 for this gear type, pot-fishing does not represent a conservation concern for Alaska seabirds.
+There are also observer reports that birds can go into pots while on the gear is on deck and then are unable to get out before the gear is submerged; these birds would be counted as when the gear is retrieved.
+Although 2017 had the highest amount of bycatch since 2007 for this gear type, pot-fishing does not represent a conservation concern for Alaska seabirds.